ADGEfficiency/dsr-rl/PITCHME.md

 $$ P(s',r|s,a) $$

-reward recieved from a state & action
+reward received from a state & action

 $$ R(r|s,a) $$